monstercameron/UKGmarketplace/README.md

 # Configure your environment
 cp .env.example .env

+# Initialize the database (required)
+npm run db:init

-# Initialize the database with sample data
+# Seed the database with sample data (optional)
-npm run db:init-and-seed
+npm run db:seed

 # Start the development server with live CSS building
 npm run dev:full
 ```

-The server will be available at `http://localhost:3000` (or your configured PORT).
+The server will be available at `http://localhost:3001` (or your configured PORT).

 ## 🧰 Tech Stack